 - Things That Cannot Save You - a Lovecraft-themed comedy blog which grew out of the Ignite talk I gave at SXSW in 2016, in which I appeared in character as Howie Lovecraft giving a talk on "Hacking the Apocalypse."
 This blog was the "fake" blog that Howie ran, which I've kept running ever since.
 It's self-explanatory once you spend any time there; original memes abound!
-This is also probably the most popular thing I've ever done judging by # of users, which is up around 3000 right now.
+This is also probably the most popular thing I've ever done judging by # of followers, which is up around 6500 right now.
 The posting schedule for this one is erratic.

 - Undeniable Presence - "fashion, romance, despair, nihilism" is the catchphrase.
 This started as a fake blog for the character Airee Macpherson in my book Your Favorite Band Cannot Save You, and if you scroll back to the earliest days of this blog, you'll see many posts in character as Airee.
 But now it's just focused on fashion, romance, despair, and nihilism.
 Also posts erratically.
 (Much Preferred Customers appears in this book as well, btw - the main character is a music blogger who goes by the moniker MPC.
 Side note: I think if you don't read this book, we're not friends.)

 - Campaign Against Cliche - tips and tricks, advice and inspiration for comics creators and other artists.
 This started when I was actively writing a comic and found myself collecting many such tips and tricks from Twitter and Tumblr and elsewhere, plus I realized I'd collected a whole folder of similar advice for writers and other artists.
 I decided not to hoard this stuff, but rather post it to potentially inspire others.
 Note this blog is not advice from me per se, rather I'm just a pass through here for other people's wisdom.
 Also posts erratically.